 For the basil balsamic dressing:

 - 2-3 tablespoons balsamic vinegar adjust based on your preference

 - 3-4 tablespoons olive oil adjust based on your preference

 - 1 tablespoon chopped basil

 - Salt and pepper to taste

-- ~4 ounces of crumbled blue cheese, can also use feta/goat cheese/queso fresco
+- 4 ounces crumbled blue cheese can also use feta/goat cheese/queso fresco

 - A few extra chopped basil leaves